whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

 ![](https://www.dimeadozen.ai/meta-asset.png)

-[Atmo AI](https://dimeadozen.ai) - Atmo is a hardware-software system that utilizes artificial intelligence to accurately predict the weather for...
+[Atmo AI](https://dimeadozen.ai) - Atmo is a hardware-software system that utilizes artificial intelligence to accurately predict the weather for…

 2023-05-05T23:52:07.239Z